skypjack/entt/README.md

 * [Evolve Your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/)
 * [ECS on Wikipedia](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system)

-A long time ago, the sole entity-component system was part of the project.
-After a while the codebase has grown and more and more classes have become part of the repository.<br/>
+This project started off as a pure entity-component system.
+Over time the codebase has grown as more and more classes and functionalities were added.<br/>
 Here is a brief, yet incomplete list of what it offers today:

 * Statically generated integer **identifiers for types** (assigned either at compile-time or at runtime).
-* A constexpr utility for **human readable resource identifiers**.
+* A `constexpr` utility for **human readable resource identifiers**.
-* A minimal **configuration system** built on top of the monostate pattern.
+* A minimal **configuration system** built using the monostate pattern.
-* An incredibly fast **entity-component system** based on sparse sets, with its own _pay for what you use_ policy to adjust performance and memory usage according to users' requirements.
+* An incredibly fast **entity-component system** based on sparse sets, with its own _pay for what you use_ policy to adjust performance and memory usage according to the users' requirements.
 * Views and groups to iterate entities and components and allow different access patterns, from **perfect SoA** to fully random.
-* A lot of **facilities** built on top of the entity-component system to help the users and avoid reinventing the wheel (dependencies, snapshot, actor class for those who aren't confident with the architecture and so on).
+* A lot of **facilities** built on top of the entity-component system to support the users and avoid reinventing the wheel (dependencies, snapshot, actor class for those who aren't confident with the architecture and so on).
 * The smallest and most basic implementation of a **service locator** ever seen.
 * A built-in, non-intrusive and macro-free **runtime reflection system**.
 * A **cooperative scheduler** for processes of any type.
-* All what is needed for **resource management** (cache, loaders, handles).
+* All that is needed for **resource management** (cache, loaders, handles).
 * **Delegates**, **signal handlers** (with built-in support for collectors) and a tiny **event dispatcher** for immediate and delayed events to integrate in loops.